The Ultimate Guide to Planning Your Next Hike In 7 Steps

 My feet are itching, my heart longs for nature...

-What were the factors I took into consideration when searching for the perfect match?
+What are the factors everyone should take into consideration when searching for the perfect match?

 What are your needs?